 Or, open Control Center and then tap the crescent moon icon.
 You can also tap and hold to select a time.
 Manually entering and exiting Do Not Disturb mode won’t change your set scheduling times and options.

-But if you want to set different DND times on your computer and iPhone or you only have a Mac and not other Apple devices, here’s how to schedule DND on macOS Monterey:
+But if you want to set different DND times on your computer and iPhone or you only have a Mac and not other Apple devices, here’s how to schedule DND.

 1) Click the Apple icon from the top left and choose System Preferences.